vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/vsphere-vds-airgap.md

 - **Local Image Registry -** An image registry provides a location for pushing, pulling, storing, and scanning container images used in the Tanzu Kubernetes Grid environment.
 The image registry is also used for day-2 operations of the Tanzu Kubernetes clusters, such as storing application images, upgrading Tanzu Kubernetes clusters, and so forth.

-In an airgapped environment, there are two ways to deploy an image registry:
+In an air-gapped environment, there are two ways to deploy an image registry:

 - **Existing Image Registry -** An image registry pre-existing in the environment with a project created for storing TKG binaries.
 The bootstrap machine has access to this registry.
 After unzipping the tarball present at the bootstrap machine, the operator uses a script included in the tarball to push the TKG binaries to the TKG project.
 This registry can be a [Harbor](https://goharbor.io/) registry or any other container registry solution.